-E-mobility refers to the use of electrified vehicles for transportation purposes.
-It could be a vehicle that is fully or partly electric, like a hybrid.
+E-mobility, or electromobility, refers to the use of electrified vehicles for transportation purposes.
+It could be a car, bus, truck, or any other vehicle that is fully or partly electric, like a hybrid.

 “E-mobility has become a trend that is on the rise,” says Sandeep Sovani, director of industry marketing at Ansys.
 “In major cities, you can spot an electric or hybrid every ride.
 The trend is fueled by many factors including clean energy, petrol costs and climate change fears.”